9 Simple Nighttime Flat Stomach Habits

 Discover 12 Worst Toxins in Processed Foods

-Chinese food tends to include sodium as one of its main components, and this will make you more bloated.
+Chinese food in restaurants tends to have a lot of sodium.
+This will make you more bloated.

-Similarly, Mexican food also contains large quantities of sodium.
+Similarly, restaurant Mexican food also contains large quantities of sodium.

 6. Don’t chew sugar-free gum

-Although you may not believe it, sugar-free gum is not as inoffensive as it seems.
-Several studies have shown that sorbitol, a type of sugar alcohol used in sugar-free gum, requires slow digestion.
+Although you may find it hard to believe, sugar-free gum is not as innocent as it looks.
+Several studies have shown that sorbitol, a type of sugar alcohol used in sugar-free gum, is hard for your body to digest.

 7. Avoid cereal bars

-Cereal bars may seem to be the perfect snack, but nothing could be further from the truth for several reasons.
+Cereal bars may seem to be the perfect snack, but nothing could be further from the truth.
+There are several reasons why eating cereal bars is not one of the flat stomach habits.

-- These apparently inoffensive foods contain whey lactose, so they cause bloating.
-They also contain soya seeds, which tend to cause gas.
+- These apparently healthy foods contain whey lactose.
+This substance can cause bloating.
+They also contain soybeans, which tend to cause gas.

-- Remember that they’re a processed product.
-It’s been shown that this type of foods contain more calories than you think.
+- Also remember that they’re a processed product.
+Scientists have shown that this type of foods contain more calories than you’d like to think.

-Commercial smoothies tend to contain chemicals that counteract the positive effect of the natural nutrients and are included as preservatives.
+Commercial smoothies tend to contain chemicals that counteract the positive effect of the natural nutrients.
+They also include these as preservatives, which are not the healthiest ingredients.

 Thus, the best option is to go for organic alternatives that you can make at home.